zumasys/docs/site/jbase/release-notes/5.8/5.8.4/pn1335/README.md

 ```

 it returns 123 char(251) space 45 as the value for A.
-In Universe, this would return 123.
+In UniVerse, this would return 123.
 As FMT is a UniVerse\/PI Open style function, we will follow their convention.

 ## Previous Release Behavior